Neznakomec/MLServiceProject/README.md

 run pytorch container and redis container:

-docker-compose up
+docker-compose up --build

+Then open the page http://localhost:9999/ to see example of image generation

-TODO: fix request with celery http://localhost:9999/image/generateme
+~TODO: fix request with celery http://localhost:9999/image/generateme~